I Don’t Want Children … and That’s OK

 It took me a long time to admit this out loud.
 I’m from Tennessee – the land of social and arbitrary expectations.
 In that world, it’s common to get engaged your senior year of college, buy a home by 25, have multiple babies before you hit 30 and quit your career shortly thereafter to be a full-time mom.

 And that just never appealed to me, even when it WAS my reality.
 I grew up in a loving home with two parents in a nice suburb.
-I was engaged at 20, married at 22 … and amicably divorced by choice at 26.
+I was engaged at 20, married at 22 … and amicably divorced at 26.
 I was enthralled with my career and focused on travel … whereas my ex-husband wanted to buy a big house in the ‘burbs and start popping out babies.
 Every time the subject came up, I’d break out in hives and start sweating.

 Fast forward to 2011, and I’m a single gal buying a loft because I had all this cash sitting in my savings account and being a homeowner is the American Dream, right?
 Isn’t that what we’re all working towards?